lsst-sitcom/sitcomtn-037/index.rst

      The scope estimate may propose the use of in-kind contribution(s) to this effort if and where applicable.

 This is Tony and Gregory to come up with a first crack at this.
-Tony already has a document with questions/issues; awaiting Gregory to discuss
+Tony already has a document with questions/issues; now discussing with Gregory

 .. _Deliverable 7: